A topic from the subject of Biochemistry in Chemistry.

 Step 4: Comparison

-2. Record the time taken for the reaction to complete in both cases.
+2. Record the volume of gas produced (if measured) and the time taken for the reaction to reach its observed endpoint in both cases.

 Results: